MicrosoftDocs/cpp-docs/docs/standard-library/numeric-functions.md

 ## <a name="transform_reduce"></a> transform_reduce

 Transforms a range of elements, then applies a functor that reduces the transformed elements in arbitrary order.
+Effectively, a `transform` followed by a `reduce`.

 ```cpp
 template<class InputIterator1, class InputIterator2, class Type>